kennethmikolaichik/Regis/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## Inspiration and General Description
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-This project started out as a desire to bring to life a teachable basic droid.
+This project started out as a desire to bring to life a teachable basic robot.
-I could see that the technology existed, but there seemed to only be a few entities making any real progress.
-This work is largely the coupling together of several other open-source projects.
-I have brought together an easily buildable and affordable set of hardware in hopes that this project might be used for research into AI.
-I believe that the decentralization of AI and the distribution of uniquely trained models to the public is an important step in an agreeable future.

-Regis is a basic mobile quadrupedal chassis, power source, and two axis camera head designed loosely around a spider (although 4 legged).
-He sports three degrees of freedom in his legs, and an onboard computer running linux.
-Although battery life is limited due to the power requirements of the Raspberry Pi and SSD (maybe 1/2 hour), he can easily run plugged in on a tabletop due to his small size.
+The robot is a basic mobile quadrupedal chassis, power source, and two axis camera head designed loosely around a spider.
+Although battery life is limited due to the power requirements of the Raspberry Pi and SSD, it can easily run plugged in on a tabletop.

 Long live Regis!